emcee-101/java2-faculties/README.md

 https://github.com/fh-erfurt/ws2122-java1-team1-service3/wiki

-Alternatively you can find the documentation as PDF-document in the reports-directory
+Alternatively you can find the documentation as a PDF-document under reports in the doc-directory